 The Young Women’s Choral Projects prioritizes the health and safety of its choristers, staff, families, patrons and guest artists.
-To help minimize the impact of COVID-19 at our rehearsals, we have formed a Re-Opening Task Force composed of staff, medical professionals, parents and board members, whose backgrounds include medicine, public health law, psychology, and education.
-We are committed to following the guidelines of the San Francisco Department of Public Health (SFDPH) and Center for Disease Control (CDC) in regards to a safe reopening of indoor rehearsals and performances.
-Since singing is a higher risk activity than attending school classes, some of our protocols will be more conservative to create the safest choral environment we can.
+To help minimize the impact of COVID-19 at our activities, we formed a COVID-19 committee in 2021 composed of staff, parent and board members, whose backgrounds include medicine, public health law, psychology, and education.
+We are committed to following the guidelines of the San Francisco Department of Public Health (SFDPH) and Centers for Disease Control (CDC) Since singing is a higher risk activity, some of our protocols are more conservative to create the safest choral experience we can.

 It is mandatory that all persons attending our rehearsal venues understand and agree to adhere to the measures listed below.

 All YWCP faculty, pianists, staff and volunteers will be fully vaccinated (as above) and boosted as eligible.

-We require that all singers are masked in the rehearsal venue, regardless of vaccination status.
+We require that everybody is masked in the rehearsal venue, regardless of vaccination status.
 The CDC and SFDPH recommends masking indoors to reduce the likelihood of spreading the virus even by vaccinated people.
 During breaks, you may remove your mask outside the building to eat a snack or have a drink that you have brought from home.
 Choristers may not share food and drinks, so please plan accordingly.

-Before attending all rehearsals, you will need to answer a short Symptom-Screening Questionnaire.
-Anyone with cold symptoms (frequent coughing, runny nose, fever) should not come to rehearsal.
+Anyone experiencing any symptoms of illness (frequent coughing, runny nose, sneezing, fever) should not come to rehearsal.
 If your daughter has allergies and not other COVID symptoms, she can attend rehearsal.
-Allergies should be reported on her medical information form.
 Please tell the rehearsal coordinator if you are sending your daughter with any non-contagious symptoms that could be misinterpreted as COVID-19.